Your Guide to Social Audio and Other Voice-Based Social Media

 The frictionless user experience that social audio fosters is the reason why many people already opt to listen to educational podcasts to learn new things, or use voice commands and smart speakers to initiate various tasks (from placing internet search queries to making lists).
 The nice thing about social audio is that it takes all the great aspects of consuming audio content and enables you to use audio technology to do more than just listen.
 Social audio allows you to interact with others.

 Social audio is a relatively new subcategory of social media that is still in the process of finding its voice, meaning that there isn’t one standard type of social audio platform on the market.
-The various platforms that are developing social audio products are still experimenting to determine what works for its users, and what doesn’t.
+These apps are just apps to record a phone call, but rather a group discussion with features that allow people to raise hands, be promoted to a speaker or moderator and guide a group discussion for an entertaining group experience.

 The following four channels have all decided to capitalize on the opportunity that social audio presents—while going about it in different ways.
 Content creators and brands will be keeping a close eye on these platforms to see where they advance the audio revolution to next.

 Clubhouse is an audio social network that facilitates group conversation through a series of voice chat rooms that users can drop into and listen in on.
 Created by Paul Davison and Rohan Seth, an invite-only version of the app was launched in March 2020, followed by a beta version for Android that was released in May 2021 and is now globally available.